KS Lushnja: Stadium

 Abdurrahman Roza Haxhiu Stadium is Home to the team known as KS Lushnja.
 This is an 8,000 seater but it has a capacity of 12,000 people.
-The stadium is made in communism era at the year of 1961.
+The stadium was made in 1861 during the communism.
 The stadium is named after a famous soccer player known as Abdurrahman Roza Haxhiu who died during a match.
 Since the stadium was created in communism era of Albania the stadium was solid and had a big capacity to sit and to stand up.
 Other village teams around Lushnje play some championships and friendlies.
 There has been an international game with Albania national under-19 football team vs Kazakhstan national under-19 football team.
 The latest it was renovated was 2017 to enter the Albanian Superliga with seats in the VIP area.

 Renovations

-Abdurrahman Roza Haxhiu stadium has been renovated a couple of times the latest renovation was for the 2017-18 Albanian Superliga, as they were qualified they needed to renovate the stadium.
-The stadium had fresh paint and the fixing with plastic seats at the Vip Area.
-Including the field.
+Abdurrahman Roza Haxhiu stadium has been renovated a couple of times.
+The latest renovation was for the 2017-18 Albanian Superliga, as they were qualified they needed to renovate the stadium.
+The stadium had fresh paint and the plastic seats in the VIP Area were fixed along with the field.